dceejay/RedMap/README.md

  - fillOpacity
  - dashArray
  - clickable - if true sets the passed in name as popup
- - popup - extra html string to display as part of popup
+ - popup - extra html string to display inside the popup

 ## Drawing